 Back to Top

-Violations are handled through the CMU Police/Parking Services Office
+Violations are handled through the CMU Police/Parking Services Department or can be paid

 Parking privileges may be revoked for: